 How to Find the Program in Your Community

-The Advanced Parent Leadership Training is offered at least once a year to parents who are interested in furthering their professional development and learning of ways to give back.
-It is also offered to organizations and communities, as requested.
-It provides organizations and communities the opportunity to engage and support their parents.
+The Advanced Parent Leadership Training is offered at least once a year to parents who are interested in advancing their professional development and learning of ways to give back.
+It is also offered to organizations and communities upon request.
+The training also provides organizations and communities the opportunity to engage and support their parents.

-Training is free and lodging is available for those traveling in.
+Training is free and lodging is available for those traveling from outside of the area the training is being held.
 Child care and travel stipends are being available.